iterative/dvc.org/static/docs/command-reference/run.md

   at `dvc repro`).
 - Stop reading and writing files when the `command` exits.

-Keep in mind that if exact reproducibility of the pipeline is desired, its code should be as [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) as possible (produce the same output for a given input).
+Keep in mind that if the pipeline's reproducibility goals include consistent output data, its code should be as [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) as possible (produce the same output for a given input).
 In this case, avoid code that brings [entropy](https://en.wikipedia.org/wiki/Software_entropy) into your